Amir-rfz/Connect-4-Game-Bot/README.md

 ## How It Works

 ### Minimax Algorithm
-The AI uses the Minimax algorithm with alpha-beta pruning to evaluate all possible moves and choose the optimal one.
+The agent uses the Minimax algorithm with alpha-beta pruning to evaluate all possible moves and choose the optimal one.
 The algorithm:
 1. Explores possible game states up to a defined depth.
 2. Scores each state based on the likelihood of winning.
 3. Applies alpha-beta pruning to eliminate branches that cannot affect the final decision, saving computation time.